 Here are some tips to help you prevent data loss from a hard drive.

 - Stop using the device if you hear any strange noises such as clicking or grinding sound.
 Before ceasing the use of the device, you should consider using the byte-level backup facility of Disk Drill to create a viable backup that includes deleted files.

 - Use antivirus software to keep your machine free from malware.
 Many viruses and malware infections attack your computer and may result in data loss.

-- Backup your data frequently to protect your information.
-This may allow you to recover most or all of your data without dedicated software or engaging a recovery service.
+- Back up your data frequently to protect your information.
+This will allow you to recover most or all of your data without dedicated software or engaging a recovery service.